ntaneja1985/DesignPatterns/README.md

 - In Factory pattern, consumer doesnot create concrete implementation.
 It depends on IFactory

-- Interfaces is very uesful if we have complex classification of families.
+- Interfaces is very useful if we have complex classification of families.
 - SOA is an architectural style, Event Sourcing is a microservices design pattern
 - If there is no common logic between classes, then abstract class is not really required.
 However utilizing interfaces is a good practice.
 - Dont create abstract classes first.
 Usually they are made while refactoring.Also called Late architecting